 Kimberly Faith: That’s right.

-John McLarty: But if you follow that Mhmm.
-It’s kinda, you know, the this building blocks of of transforming our life.
+John McLarty: But if you follow that it’s kind of, you know, this building blocks of transforming our life.

 Kimberly Faith: Right.